Ibrahim-Elsayed-27/Real-Time-Clock/README.md

 ## Features

-- **Real-Time Clock**: Displays the current time with separate segments for seconds, minutes, and hours.
+- **Real-Time Clock Mode**: Displays the current time with separate segments for seconds, minutes, and hours.

+- **Stop-Watch Mode**: Allows the user to set a specific time, and the timer will decrement until it reaches zero.
+The red LED alarm will be on for 10 seconds.

+- **Alarm Mode**: Allows the user to set a specific time, and the timer operates as a real-time clock until reaching the specified time.
+The red LED alarm will be on for 10 seconds.

 - **Interactive Keypad**: Adjust the time settings interactively through the keypad.